 Sportswear!
 I especially like the white dress with the asymmetrical button closure and the striped beach pajamas to the right.

 The 1930s had the best coats.
-Love the collar and sleeves of the coat to the right.
+Love the collar and sleeves of the coat to the left.
 I like the embroidered dresses with the cape-like sleeves too.

 “Fashion prescribes pockets.”
 Lots of examples of fashionable pockets.
 Figure k appears to be upside down.
 Seems like some novel idea, upside down pockets, wonder why they never caught on.